-The effects of Molly usually begin within about 45 minutes after taking it, and generally last for about 3 to 6 hours.
+The effects of Molly usually begin within about 45 minutes after taking it, and generally last for about three to six hours.

 Molly And Rapid Eye Movement

 Molly is known to both alter a person’s perception as well as enhance their mood.

 Molly has been known to cause a condition called nystagmus, which is repetitive, uncontrolled eye movements.
 These movements can occur side to side, up and down, or in a circular motion.